cosmos/cosmos/WHITEPAPER.md

 the behaviour of malicious actors.
 Tendermint Core's BFT consensus algorithm is well suited for scaling public proof-of-stake blockchains.

-The first zone on Atom is called the Atom Hub.
-The Atom Hub is a multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
-In addition, the Atom Hub can be extended by connecting other zones.
+The first zone on Cosmos is called the Cosmos Hub.
+The Cosmos Hub is a multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
+In addition, the Cosmos Hub can be extended by connecting other zones.

-The hub and zones of the Atom network communicate with each other via an inter-blockchain communication (IBC) protocol, a kind of virtual UDP or TCP for blockchains.
+The hub and zones of the Cosmos network communicate with each other via an inter-blockchain communication (IBC) protocol, a kind of virtual UDP or TCP for blockchains.
 Tokens can be transferred from one zone to another, securely and quickly, without the need for exchange liquidity between zones.
-Instead, all inter-zone token transfers go through the Atom Hub, which keeps track of the total amount of tokens held by each zone.
+Instead, all inter-zone token transfers go through the Cosmos Hub, which keeps track of the total amount of tokens held by each zone.
 The hub isolates each zone from the failure of other zones.
-Since anyone can connect a new zone to the Atom Hub, zones allow for future-compatibility with new blockchain innovations.
+Since anyone can connect a new zone to the Cosmos Hub, zones allow for future-compatibility with new blockchain innovations.

 ## Tendermint ##################################################################